Communities

 General comments

-LvW‭ wrote over 3 years ago · edited over 3 years ago
+LvW‭ wrote almost 4 years ago · edited almost 4 years ago

 OK - I was of the opinion that in a short comment it would be appropriate to use the well-known abbreviations for the open-loop gain Aol and the closed-loop gain Acl.
 The quantity beta was defined using the symbols shown in the drawing.
 Again, I like to point out that for sinusoidal signals it is, of course, possible to define a dimensionless gain (V/V).
 For control systems (control loops) It is common practice to define the gain in the frequency domain (PD or PID or PD-T1 blocks).